matthewthechickenman/dsl-vote-listener/DOCUMENTATION.md

 ## Commands

+### server_leaderboard
+This command will return the server's leaderboard, allowing you to check who has the most votes in the server.
+Only users who both vote for the server, and are in the server, will be included in the leaderboard.

 ### config
 This command allows you to change aspects about the bot, such as the reward role, the vote channel, regenerate the authentication token, or change your leaderboard consent status.